Senserva-LLC/Senserva-Inquisitor/README.md

 # Quick Start

 The best thing to do to get started is download Inq.exe with a double click and run it.
 The Senserva Inq.Uisitor as many options and ways to work with, but things can come as you learn more about Inq.exe.
+Inq.exe installs itself, just run it and the first time it will create the database and browser files it needs in the directory you are running in.
+That's it, Inq.exe will figure things on its own from there.

 > [!TIP]
 > Start with the quick start and take the defaults.
 Let Inq.exe do the initial heavy lifting.
 Then afer a few usages start looking deep into the data.

-## Auto Install

- Inq.exe installs itself, just run it and the first time it will create the database and browser files it needs in the directory you are running in.
-That's it, Inq.exe will figure things on its own from there.

 # How it Works